-Shri Sheetala Mata Mandir (Masani Temple)also referred to as ‘Shakti Peeth is a famous temple located one and a half kilometers in the residential areas of Gurgoan near an attractive pond.
+Shri Sheetala Mata Mandir (Masani Temple)also referred to as ‘Shakti Peeth is a famous temple located one and a half kilometers in the residential areas of Gurugram near an attractive pond.
 The presiding goddess of the temple is Shri Mata Sheetla Devi also known by the names Bhagat Lalita Ma and Masani Ma is the avatar of Goddess Durga.
-The word Sheetala describes the illness of smallpox and it is considered that the person’s struggling with this illness will be definitely recovered by wishing to Sheetla Devi.
+The word Sheetala describes the illness of smallpox and it is considered that the person struggling with this illness will be definitely recovered by wishing to Sheetla Devi.

 History & Importance

 The Sheetla Mata temple is devoted to the wife of Guru Dronacharya, Kripi/Kirpai, also called Lalitha.
-Kirpai, also called Lalita and eventually, Mata Sheetla, used to reside in Keshopur town located in the close-by Union Territory of Delhi.her husband(Dronacharya) used to visit her every day at Keshopur from his Gurugram ashram.
+Kirpai, also called Lalita and eventually, Mata Sheetla, used to reside in Keshopur town located in the close-by Union Territory of Delhi.
+Her husband(Dronacharya) used to visit her every day at Keshopur from his Gurugram ashram.

-She dedicated herself to take care of the ill kids, specifically those struggling with smallpox.
+She dedicated herself to taking care of the ill kids, specifically those struggling with smallpox.
 People called her Mata (Mother) out of love and regard.
-After her death, a temple was constructed in her honor by the villagers and she started to be always remembered as Mata Sitla or Mata Masani, i.e. ‘the goddess of smallpox.
+After her death, a temple was constructed in her honor by the villagers and she started to be remembered as Mata Sitla or Mata Masani, i.e. ‘the goddess of smallpox.

 The present temple was constructed in the 18th century by the Hindu Jat king Jawahar Singh of Bharatpur, in memory of his success over the Mughals, for which he had evoked the true blessings of Sheetla Mata.

 There is a legend about this temple.
 There was a temple, sanctified to the goddess Devi, regionally considered as Masani at the town of Kesopur in the Delhi district.
-Some 2 hundred and fifty years ago according to culture, the Goddess appeared in a dream to one Singha, a Jat of some influence and a citizen at the town of Gurgoan.
-The Devi interacted to Singha that she wanted to leave Kesopur and directed him to build a temple for her in his town.
+Some 2 hundred and fifty years ago according to culture, the Goddess appeared in a dream to one Singha, a Jat of some influence and a citizen in the town of Gurugram.
+The Devi interacted with Singha that she wanted to leave Kesopur and directed him to build a temple for her in his town.
 At the very same time, she authorized the lucky Singha to appropriate all the offerings at her temple.
 The orders of the goddess were quickly carried out.
 The temple was constructed and flourished, its popularity spreading out everywhere.

 It is localized on a relatively narrow roadway, the temple stretches over a big location.
 Located on the primary roadway, the temple does not have a vehicle parking place.
 Outside the entrance leading to the premises of the temple, there are 2 stores selling things for religious offerings where they have bundles covered in a basket & priced in a different way, prepared to be sold to the pilgrims.

 A concrete course leads you inside the premises of the temple when you get in the gate.
-The entryway is broad enough to manage the rush that crowds the temple while the festivals.
+The entryway is broad enough to manage the rush that crowds the temple during the festivals.
 Even more up, a curved structure stands midway & is lined with properly maintained yards on one end & the other end hosts a tiny structure housing other divine beings.
 The plants have also been positioned in risen platforms surrounded by concrete which acts as a relaxing place for the pilgrims.

-One takes a look at the deity remains you mesmerized.
-It is completed in gold polish & is decorated with valuable gems, gorgeous clothing & the big gold nose ring improves the idol who is seated in a silver-polished curved structure.
+One takes a look at the deity and remains mesmerized.
+It is completed in gold polish & is decorated with valuable gems, and gorgeous clothing & the big gold nose ring improves the idol who is seated in a silver-polished curved structure.
 Hindu priests take your offerings & provide you with Parshad (religious offering of food).